Pulse profile variability associated with the glitch of PSR J1048$-$5832: Observations and Analysis

-With combining Fermi-LAT and Parkes timing observation data effectively, we use \texttt{TEMPO2} to achieve the timing solution.
-It is noticed that the ToA errors of the two telescopes differ greatly, which will affect the timing solution.
-Therefore, the \texttt{EFACEQUAD} plug-in was employed to adjust the uncertainty of each ToA obtained from different terminals and telescopes.
-Among them, \texttt{T2EQUAD} accounts for an additional white noise process and \texttt{T2EFAC} is used to correct instrumental errors, as detailed in \cite{LentatiAHF2014}.
-Following these adjustments, we utilize \texttt{TEMPO2} to fit these ToAs and obtain the best rotation phase model of pulsars.
-We subsequently calculate timing residuals by subtracting the ToAs predicted by this model from the actual observed ToAs.
+With combining Fermi-LAT and Parkes timing observation data effectively, we used \texttt{TEMPO2} to achieve a series of spin frequencies and spin frequency derivatives.
+It was noticed that the ToA errors of the two telescopes differ greatly, which may affect the timing solution.
+Therefore, the \texttt{EFACEQUAD} plug-in was employed to obtain the parameters EFAC and EQUAD, adjusting the uncertainty of each ToA obtained from different terminals and telescopes.
+EFAC corrects instrumental errors, while EQUAD accounts for an additional white noise process, as detailed in \cite{LentatiAHF2014}.
+These two parameters were used when we solved the spin frequencies and spin frequency derivatives plotted in panels (a) and (b) of Fig. 1, and their acquisition did not involve Bayesian techniques.
+After scaling the ToA errors by EFAC and EQUAD, the relationship between the new uncertainty (${\delta}{\rm s}$) and the initial uncertainty ($\delta$) is given by: ${\delta}{\rm s}^{2} = {\rm EFAC}^{2} \times (\delta^{2} + {\rm EQUAD}^{2})$.
+After adding the error correction of ToA, the reduced chi-square values of each fitting region are distributed between 0.95 -- 1.05.
+Following these adjustments, we utilized \texttt{TEMPO2} to fit these ToAs and obtain the best rotation models for this pulsar.
+We subsequently calculated timing residuals by subtracting the ToAs predicted by this model from the actual observed ToAs.

 According to the rotation model, the evolution of the pulsar rotation phase $\phi(t) $ can be given by Taylor series expansion \citep{EdwardsHM2006}: